ambitioninc/django-entity-emailer/README.rst

     * Updated to use ``EntityKind`` models rather than ``ContentType`` models for specifying entity groups.
         A schema migration to remove the old ``subentity_type`` field while adding the new ``subentity_kind`` field were added so that users may make appropriate data migrations.
+Note that it is up to the user to write the appropriate data migration for converting entity types to entity kinds.